Bowbee/BowbAssigns/README.md

 ## Installation

-1. Copy the `Bowbassigns` folder to your WoW addons directory:
+1. Copy the `BowbAssigns` folder to your WoW addons directory:
    - Retail: `World of Warcraft\_retail_\Interface\AddOns\`
    - Classic: `World of Warcraft\_classic_\Interface\AddOns\`